Jaykul/old.jaykul.github.io/posts/developer-brain.md

 15. And two weeks later, I have a first draft version of [PowerSite][6], my very own [static blog engine][6], that works well enough to switch this blog over to it, and I can write that blog post...

 ## But I totally can't remember why I thought the Pester/Configuration/PoshCode thing was worth blogging about in the first place.

+### Oh, wait, what ever happened to that Configuration module?
+Did I finish that?

+#### Ohhhhh... shoot!
+The PoshCode module was supposed to be finished in August!

+True story.
+This might be why there are so few good managers with software development backgrounds ;)

 [1]: https://GitHub.com/PoshCode/PoshCode
 [2]: https://GitHub.com/PoshCode/Configuration